New Survey Data: Four Out of Five College Students Say Digital Learning Technology Helps Improve Their Grades

 - However, 84 percent of students feel that there are still ways that they could be using digital learning technology to make their education better, and 79 percent feel that there are still ways that their university and teaching staff could be using digital learning technology to make their education better.

 Mobile learning trends continue to accelerate, but some challenges remain:

 - Eighty-eight percent of college students report finding their smartphones helpful to their studies.

 - More than two-thirds of students (70 percent) feel it is at least moderately important to be able to study on mobile electronic devices, and almost a quarter (22 percent) feel it is "extremely important," a significant increase from 2015 (19 percent) and 2014 (13 percent).

 - Still, there is room for improvement: 45 percent of students report having encountered problems integrating digital learning technology with their personal devices.

 About The Digital Study Trends Survey

-McGraw-Hill Education's report, the 2016 Digital Study Trends Survey, collected responses from 3,311 college students aged 18+ who are currently enrolled in higher education institutions across the United States.
+McGraw-Hill's report, the 2016 Digital Study Trends Survey, collected responses from 3,311 college students aged 18+ who are currently enrolled in higher education institutions across the United States.
 Respondents were from a mix of majors and grade levels, ranging from freshmen to PhD students.
-2,780 of the students were selected from among a group of students who have previously used McGraw-Hill Education's technology in their coursework, while the remaining 531 were selected from outside this group.
+2,780 of the students were selected from among a group of students who have previously used McGraw-Hill's technology in their coursework, while the remaining 531 were selected from outside this group.